cthielen/tt/README.md

 # tt ("Time Tracker")

-tt is a simple command line time tracker.
+tt (binary 'ttr') is a simple command line time tracker.

 It organizes time into slips which are placed in timesheets.
 Timesheets optionally have a description.